 The flight uneventful, the highlight of the journey was conducting a conversation entirely in French, a first for the trip, with the taxi driver.
 Nous avons arrivé de Berlin. À Carcassonne.
 Non, merci, nous avons des billets pour le train, SNCF.

 While waiting for the train, I dragged the boys into the street of Toulouse nearest the station for a drink.
 That strip seemed to have no brasseries or cafés, just bars.
-The first one I found without a sign indicating that enfants were interdit we plonked down in.
+We plonked down in the first one I found without a sign indicating that enfants were interdit.
 Called Le Winger, the walls were covered in posters of the All Blacks.
-With an Australian’s natural ability to find all things New Zealand familiar and ripe for appropriation, I cheerfully tipped the Parkinsonian barman a couple of euros for our sodas and received his “c’est gentil” with due magnanimity.
+With an Australian’s natural ability to find all things New Zealandish familiar and ripe for appropriation, I cheerfully tipped the Parkinsonian barman a couple of euros for our sodas and received his “c’est gentil” with due magnanimity.
 It was only after I was half way through my Coke that I noticed that:

 - Everyone in the place was a youngish man, dressed in very inexpensive, mostly black muscle shirts and jeans.
 A couple of slightly older guys seemed to be, in some almost imperceptible way, in charge.